Were you injured in an accident that was not your fault?

 Read more about Catastrophic injury compensation

-Under a CFA, Sowerby Bridge injury claimants will also not have to pay any fees upfront.
+Sowerby Bridge injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Sowerby Bridge, West Yorkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Sowerby Bridge, West Yorkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.

 By law, a solicitor's success fee can be up to a maximum of 25%, whichever law firm you choose.

 You can discuss the success fee percentage with your injury lawyer before the claim process starts.

 What do I pay if I do not win my injury claim?

 You will not have to pay any legal fees if your solicitor does not win your injury claim.
 Your solicitor may take out insurance to ensure you will have nothing to pay.

 How we can help you